 Rates & Services

-Educational therapists provide ongoing case management, and that care is multifaceted, so the rate of a standard session involves many angles of additional services--outside of regular weekly appointments, often including:
+Educational therapists provide ongoing case management, and that care is multifaceted, so the rate of a standard session includes many angles of additional services--outside of regular weekly appointments--often involving:

 * additional research/study

 * connection with allied professionals and possible referrals

 * collaboration with the school learning team, academic counselors and/or dean